DaoCloud/DaoCloud-docs/docs/en/docs/kairship/policy/override-policy.md

 The role of the differentiation policy (Override Policy) is to define the configurations delivered to different clusters, which can be different.
 For example, the addresses of the mirror warehouses corresponding to different clusters are different, so they need to be set in different clusters.
 The mirroring addresses of the workloads in the server are different.
 For example, in different environments, different environment variables need to be set.
 The timing of the differentiation policy (Override Policy) is after the deployment policy (Propagation Policy) and before it is actually delivered to the cluster.

-Multi-cloud orchestration supports differentiated strategies, supports viewing the list of differentiated strategies of the current instance and its associated multi-cloud resources on the interface, and can create and update the information of differentiated strategies through forms and YAML.
+Multicloud Management supports differentiated strategies, supports viewing the list of differentiated strategies of the current instance and its associated multicloud resources on the interface, and can create and update the information of differentiated strategies through forms and YAML.
 Differentiation policy (Override Policy) is divided into namespace level and cluster level.

 ## YAML creation

 Follow the steps below to create a differentiation strategy using YAML.

-1. After entering a multi-cloud instance, in the left navigation bar, click `Policy Management` -> `Differential Policy`, and click the `YAML Create` button.
+1. After entering a multicloud instance, in the left navigation bar, click `Policy Management` -> `Differential Policy`, and click the `YAML Create` button.

      <!--screenshot-->